qngapparat/hashing/README.md

 `(((scale*hash + shift) % prime) % N);`

 with scale, shift being random integers, prime being a prime number, in this case calculated by `prime = 2^(rand()%10) - 1;`.
 At special occasions, primes generated this way can lead to collusion patterns, so the solution is not optimal.
+N is the intended table size.